 Being outdoors surrounded by nature has been shown to improve overall mental health and can help ward off seasonal affective disorder (SAD).
 Outdoor exercise challenges your body more than working out on a flat indoor surface.
 It doesn't matter if it's gentle exercise such as walking, or more intense training sessions.
 Best of all, outdoor exercise is free!
 No need for gym memberships when you can access public parks/ greenspaces instead.
 Looking for motivation?
 Why not try:

-- Going out for a walk- exercise can be a simple as going for a short walk, take a look at our Explore tab to find some links to walks in the catchment. - Parkrun -a 5km run held every Saturday (take it at your own pace, there are no expectations on your time, or whether you walk or run or jog).
-Visit https://www.parkrun.org.uk/ to find your closest. - Outdoor circuits- incorporate circuit activities in your walks.
+- Going out for a walk- exercise can be a simple as going for a short walk, take a look at our Explore tab to find some links to walks you can do in the Crane Catchment - Parkrun -a 5km run held every Saturday (take it at your own pace, there are no expectations on your time, or whether you walk or run or jog) - Outdoor circuits- incorporate circuit activities in your walks.
 Check out Shape and Piedmont for some example sets